Nothing-2A/releases/README.md

 **Q2: Are Google Apps included with LineageOS ?**

-Answer: Yes they are, however it's a very minimal list of Google Apps that are included with the LineageOS .zip package which give you access to the Google Mobile Services.
+Answer: Yes they are, however it's a very minimal list of Google Apps that are included with the LineageOS .zip package which give you access to the Google Mobile Services, you can check the list on [MindTheGapps gitlab](https://gitlab.com/MindTheGapps/vendor_gapps).

 **Q3: Will there be any Google Apps free release of LineageOS ?**

-Answer: Maybe, but it isn't planned at the moment with the **UNOFFICIAL** release of LineageOS, however they will most likely come Google Apps free and without any [fenrir]() support if I apply for **OFFICIAL** one day.
+Answer: Maybe, but it isn't planned at the moment with the **UNOFFICIAL** release of LineageOS, however they will most likely come Google Apps free and without any [fenrir](https://github.com/r0rt1z2/fenrir) support if I apply for **OFFICIAL** one day.

 **Q4: Is the LineageOS .zip package is signed and passes SafetyNet and Play Integrity ?**

-Answer: No, however you can flash fenrir to pass BASIC_INTEGRITY, DEVICE_INTEGRITY and STRONG_INTEGRITY !
+Answer: No, however you can flash [fenrir](https://github.com/r0rt1z2/fenrir) to pass BASIC_INTEGRITY, DEVICE_INTEGRITY and STRONG_INTEGRITY !

-I personnally recommend you to flash fenrir on both lk slots from the bootloader directly after flashing LineageOS.
+I personnally recommend you to flash [fenrir](https://github.com/r0rt1z2/fenrir) on both lk slots from the bootloader directly after flashing LineageOS.

 **Q5: How do I update to another release of LineageOS ?**